GWS-mbH/shopware-api-client/README.md

 )
 store_client = StoreClient(config=store_config)
 ```

-**Note:** Shopware currently enforces rate limits on a per–public‑IP basis.
-Only share rate-limit caching among clients that originate from the same public IP address.

 ## AdminEndpoint
 The `base.AdminEndpoint` class should be used for creating new Admin-Endpoints.
 It provides some usefull functions to call